ThisIsAimer/Web_Scrapping/readme.md

 - Used the requests library to get html data from a web page.
 - used a yaml file with selectorlib to get the exact data we need

+Note: __init__ make the code a lot slower for some reason... need to fix it